 This calculator allows you to trace the anode characteristics graph, and to compute and tune loadline and operating point of various vacuum tubes.

-It considers both reactive loads (for vacuum tubes used in output power stages) and resistive load (for the other stages).
+It considers both reactive loads and resistive load.

 - choose among most common vacuum tubes (I am slowly adding more),